mitronique/crybern/README.md

 ## Overview

-**cyberswiss** is a command-line based toolkit that provides essential cybersecurity utilities in one place — think of it as your Swiss Army Knife for the terminal.
+**crybern** is a command-line based toolkit that provides essential cybersecurity utilities in one place — think of it as your Swiss Army Knife for the terminal.
 Built with extensibility in mind, it includes tools for:

 - 🔍 Port scanning
 - 🌐 Subdomain enumeration